 Sadly, much of the content being published is simply not worth linking to.
 75% of it is getting zero inbound links.
 So forget the ‘more is better’ approach…go with quality instead.
 Your content will generate links only if it is truly exceptional.

-Customer engagement and having clear streams of communication with your clients is essential for online marketing.
-While social media is an effective tool to respond to client comments and queries, blogging is a much more conversational medium and, when used correctly, can be much more engaging.
+Customer engagement and having clear streams of communication with your clients are essential for online marketing.
+You may be wondering why blogging is important when social media exists as an effective tool to respond to client comments and queries.
+Blogging, however, is a much more conversational medium and, when used correctly, can be much more engaging.

 By using the same language style, colour scheme and motifs in your blog, you are solidifying your company’s branding that you have established through your website and social media efforts.